KaylinKerrick/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

 ### Added

-- Designed a <!-- insert name of component 1 here --> component
+- Designed a Animation Frame component
-- Designed a <!-- insert name of component 2 here --> component
+- Designed a Stage Light component
-- Designed a <!-- insert name of component 3 here --> component
+- Designed a Playable Character component
 ```

 Here `YYYY.MM.DD` would be the date of your submission, such as 2024.04.21.